Skip to content

 # (commands automatically use ddev composer scripts)

-/quality-analyze # Uses ddev composer code-check
+/quality-audit # Uses ddev composer code-check

-/quality-standards # Uses ddev composer code-sniff
+/code-standards-checker # Uses ddev composer code-sniff

-/test-coverage # Uses ddev cypress-run
+/coverage-analyzer # Uses ddev cypress-run

 # 2. Check performance

-/audit-perf # Suggests ddev theme-build
+/performance-audit # Suggests ddev theme-build

 # and ddev critical-run